ss1611/CS220-AU-portfolio-1/README.md

 - 11/11/21 - I started on the website with a first draft ish by filling out some of the credentials, for example the introduction but i might change it up and make more of an article type website.
 - 13/11/21 - Started my essay on word, however the introduction is too long therefore i may have to cut it down and do a new draft.
 Sitting on around 400 words at the moment.
 - 18/11/21 - Completed part of my essay and sent to Krisztian waiting feedback at the moment.
+- 25/11/21 - Received feedback from Krisztian about my essay.
+- 30/11/21 - Completed feedback on essay and have made significant progress.
 <br>

 ## TODO